Co-Ownership Disputes in California

 Successful Partition Actions Throughout California

-Our attorneys have handled partition actions throughout California.
+Our attorneys have handled hundreds of partition actions throughout California.
 We have decades of experience successfully representing co-owners of shared property through California partition actions, thereby ending joint ownership disputes.

 What is a partition action in california?

 A partition action is a court ordered process to separate joint owners’ respective interests in real estate.
 California Code of Civil Procedure 872.240.
 It is the only court ordered remedy for co-owners who disagree on what to do with a property.
 A partition action will ensure sale or division of a property equitably among its co-owners.
 A partition is achievable no matter the size of your interest in the property, as well as whether your co-owner is belligerent, uncommunicative, or just doesn’t want to sell the property.
 In fact, California courts have unequivocally stated that the “right to partition is absolute.”
 Bacon v.
 Wahrhaftig (1950) 97 Cal.App.
 2d 599, 603.

 A partition action may be a last resort for many co-owners who have tried reasoning with their uncooperative co-owner(s).
 Once all options to reason with this person have been exhausted, a partition action is the only way to ensure an equitable division of jointly owned real estate.
 It is highly advisable to consult with a partition attorney to ensure that all documents are properly filed with the court.
 A partition attorney in California can help you organize important documents to proceed with the partition, including, but not limited to: the grant deed, trust deed, will, and any other documents the attorney may need to evaluate your situation.